Sourcehut multiple documentation versions

 Published 2021-10-29 on Anjan's Homepage

-- Documentation for the latest tagged stable release of the code
+- Documentation for the latest tagged stable release of the code in edge

 - Documentation for the latest git HEAD version of the code